Carpenter Ant Clues Near Damp Sills on the South Fork

 If you are unsure whether the issue is ants or moisture rot, treat both as urgent.
 Rot invites carpenter ants and other wood associated pests; ignoring water always costs more than addressing flashing early.

 April also sits between winter saturation and summer humidity.
 A wall that felt fine in February can telegraph trouble in April when wind driven rain tests a weak kickout flashing or a deck ledger that never saw a proper gap.
-Homeowners often describe the moment as “we only saw a few ants,” then realize the sill felt soft when they pressed with a thumb.
+Homeowners often notice the moment as “we only saw a few ants,” then realize the sill felt soft when pressed with a thumb.
 That combination is worth a professional eye even if you are not ready to open wall cavities yourself.

 Outdoor conditions that invite trouble